Skip to main content

 Hit Rate

-Percentage of correct responses on Go trials (e.g., when you should respond to GREEN).
+Percentage of correct responses on Go trials (e.g., when you should respond to letter P).
 Reflects attention and task engagement.

 False Alarm Rate

-Percentage of responses on No-Go trials (e.g., when you should withhold for RED).
-Lower is better — it’s the core inhibition metric.
+Percentage of responses on No-Go trials (e.g., when you should withhold for letter R).
+Lower is better, and it's the core inhibition metric.

 Reaction Time